kamalbuilds/FVM-Contract/README.md

     - Passed
     - Active
     - Expired
+    - Rejected (in the case of dispute)

 > Add a user

-This function assigns the role to the user that is being added to the DAO, the rules to and right to add the user can be customized in the implementation contract
+This function assigns the role to the user that is being added to the DAO, the members have special rights like funding the deals and voting in the times of disputes.

 > Create a new deal proposal

-This function is used to create a new deal, the restrictions on who can create a deal can be fully customized in the implementation contract.
+This function is used to create a new deal, they are created by the clients.

 > Activate the deal